627,592 ROBERTS members around the world

 ROBERTS Family History

-Recorded in over seventy spellings forms including Robert, Robart, Robb, and Rupert, which is from the same root, to Luparti of Italy, Rubke and Ruppertz of Germany, Rops and Rubbens of Flanders, Roberts and Robertson of England and Scotland, this is a surname of pre 7th century Germanic origins.
+Recorded in many spellings forms including Robert and Robart which is from the same root as Rupert, to Luparti of Italy, Rubke and Ruppertz of Germany, Rops and Rubbens of Flanders, Roberts and Robertson of England and Scotland, this is a surname of pre 7th century Germanic origins.
 It derives from the male given name "Hrodbeorht", a compound consisting of the elements "hrod", meaning renown, and "beorht", bright or famous.
 This type of (originally) baptismal name, was very popular throughout Europe for many centuries, and has remained so today.
 Like the name Ro(d)ger with which it shares a similar ancestry, it was 'adopted' by the Norsemen as they swept through Northern Europe on their march of conquest which took them to Normandy (the home of the North men), in the 10th century...

 Roberts (Variants: Robers, Robberds, Robarts, Robberts, Robards, Roberds) An English patronymic from the personal name Robert, this surname widespread and also frequently found in Wales and West Central England.
 Due to the lack of definite spelling rules in Old and Middle English, Norman surnames have a multitude of spelling variations.
 It was not uncommon to find the same individual referred to with different spellings.
 The name has been spelled Robert, Roberts, Robart, Robarts, Robberds and many other variants.
 It is presumed that like-sounding Jewish surnames are an Americanised form.